LJTalks/youtubeapi/README.md

 ## Usage

-Currently, data is fetched using a predefined YouTube channel ID.
-You can update this in the code for now.
+Currently, data is fetched by searching for a YouTube channel name or channel ID.

-Plans are in progress to implement a front-end where users can input their own YouTube channel IDs.
+Plans are in progress to implement full database storage and user-specific features.

 ## API Integration